 If you choose the interlock, you will be required to use it a minimum of three months, even if your remaining suspension time is less than that.
 That’s an awfully long time to only be able to drive three places on a restricted license, or having to explain to any passengers—children, dates, friends—you can’t start the car until you give an alcohol breath test.

 You are not automatically doomed to a restricted license or ignition interlock.
 You can contest the suspension by requesting an administrative hearing—and you can gain an added benefit by requesting a temporary license to let you drive anywhere in South Carolina until the outcome of your hearing is determined.
 But beware – there are very strict legal deadlines to request the hearing.
 If you miss them, you give up your right to contest the suspension and get a temporary license.
 The law is very specific about what the State must prove at that hearing to force your suspension back on you.

 If you are facing administrative license suspension in Spartanburg, Greenville, or any nearby community, you owe it to yourself to speak with an experienced DUI/DUAC defense lawyer who can make sure you preserve your rights and stay on the road as much as possible to live your life.
-For a free meeting to discuss your administrative license suspension with us, feel free to call at 864-582-0416 or 888-230-1841 toll-free.
+For a free meeting to discuss your administrative license suspension with us, feel free to call 888-230-1841 toll-free.
 If you have any other questions about this or DUI/DUAC-related issues, download our free report, The Terrible Price of a DUI/DUAC Conviction.